eugenia1984/english/b1-english-for-developers/3-learn-how-to-talk-about-past-activities.md

 `She has worked here for five years`. -> She started working there five years ago and is still working there now.

+### Past Perfect - Negative

+**Hadn't** is the contraction for **had not**, indicating something that didn't happen in the past relative to another event.

+For example: `I hadn't focused on design principles before starting this project`. -> This means that studying design principles was not a focus until the project began.

 ----